tomara-x/lapis/README.md

 this is an interactive interpreter for [FunDSP](https://github.com/SamiPerttu/fundsp). it allows you to experiment/play without needing to compile your code.

+if you have questions, come to the [rust audio](https://discord.gg/3hfDXS6hhQ) server (the fundsp channel)

 if you notice something incorrect, missing, or confusing, please open an issue to tell me about it, or fix it in a pull request if you can.

 ## wasm